- Affordable trading fees and occasional fee discounts

 However, Binance may have the upper hand over Crypto.com when it comes to trading costs, trading limits, and the variety of available trading options.
 Crypto.com charges a makers fee of 0.40% and a takers fee of 0.1% to 0.4%, which is significantly higher than Binance’s trading fee.

 A common ground for the two crypto exchanges is their customer service.
-Crpto.com and Binance have more negative than positive reviews on sites like TrustPilot, indicating a need to improve customer support.
+Crypto.com and Binance have more negative than positive reviews on sites like TrustPilot, indicating a need to improve customer support.
+Read this detailed comparison between Crypto.com vs Binance for more information.

 How to Open an Account